-Nina Katchadourian is an interdisciplinary artist whose work includes video, performance, sound, sculpture, photography, and public projects.
+NINA KATCHADOURIAN (born 1968 in Stanford, California; lives and works in Berlin, Germany and Brooklyn, New York) is an interdisciplinary artist whose work includes video, performance, sound, sculpture, photography, and public projects.
 Her video Accent Elimination was included in the 2015 Venice Biennale as part of the Armenian pavilion, which won the Golden Lion for Best National Participation.
 Exhibitions have included shows at the Serpentine Gallery, Turner Contemporary, de Appel, Palais de Tokyo, Istanbul Museum of Modern Art, Turku Art Museum, Museum of Contemporary Art San Diego, ICA Philadelphia, Brooklyn Museum, Artists Space, SculptureCenter, MoMA, and MoMA PS1.
-Katchadourian has been widely published nationally and internationally, including a monograph, Sorted Books, published by Chronicle Books in 2013.
+Katchadourian has been widely published nationally and internationally, including Sorted Books, published by Chronicle Books in 2013.

 The Tang Museum exhibited All Forms of Attraction, Katchadourian's first museum survey in 2005.
 In March 2017, a traveling survey exhibition of her work titled Curiouser opened at the Blanton Museum in Austin, Texas, with an accompanying monograph.
 Following the Blanton, Curiouser opened at the Iris and B. Gerald Cantor Center for Visual Arts at Stanford University in September 2017, and Brigham Young Museum of Art in Provo, UT in March 2018.